 For many people, their imperfect smile causes them a great deal of embarrassment.
 They dislike opening their mouth, which makes talking to strangers difficult.
 Bad teeth are often linked to poor self-esteem, which is disastrous for young people on the cusp of adulthood.

 Crooked teeth are also more susceptible to decay and gum disease, as teeth cleaning can be tricky.
 Since gum disease is linked to a range of serious health problems, including heart disease, it is wise from a health perspective to have your crooked smile fixed.
+You can also do teeth whitening for a nicer smile.

 Different Orthodontic Treatments